fayskerritt/batch-coffee/README.md

 ### Buying
 * As a shopper, I want to choose the quantity of a product when purchasing so I can add more than one item to my bag at a time
-* As a shopper, I want to choose the size of a product when purchasing so I can add the correct size to my bag
 * As a shopper, I want to view all items in my bag that I have added so I can see the total cost of the items I will receive
 * As a shopper, I want to change the quantity of products in my bag so I can make changes to my bag before checkout
 * As a shopper, I want to enter my personal details and payment details so I can quickly and easily checkout